turingschool/curriculum/tutorials/internal_testing/rspec_practices.markdown

 end
 ```

-Here an `Article` and a `Video` share some commonalities.
-Within your test suite you likely have tests for your `Article` that resemble the following:
+Within your test suite you likely have examples for your `Article` like this:

 ```ruby
 describe Article do